siyuan-bruce/siyuan-bruce.github.io/_posts/2022-09-01-Practical Byzantine Fault Tolerance.md

   background_color: '#123'
   background_image: false
 ---
-# Practical Byzantine Fault Tolerance (In Progress)
+# Practical Byzantine Fault Tolerance
 Practical Byzantine Fault Tolerance (PBFT) is a robust algorithm that can continue to function even if up to 1/3 of the machines in a network fail in any way.

 The image below illustrates how the PBFT state machine processes requests [1].